satwikkansal/wtfpython/CONTRIBUTING.md

 All patches are welcome.
-If you're ading a new example, please do create an issue before submitting a patch. dcd
+If you're adding a new example, please do create an issue before submitting a patch.

 You can use the following template for adding a new example:

 <pre>